-Edward Burne-Jones (1833-1898), Laus Veneris (In Praise of Venus), 1873-78, 122 × 183 cm, Laing Art Gallery
+Edward Burne-Jones (1833-1898), Laus Veneris, 1873-75 John Collier (1850-1934), Tannhäuser in the Venusberg, 1901, 243 x 168 cm, Atkinson Art Gallery, Southport, Lancashire

-- In 1866, Burne-Jones's friend, the poet Algernon Charles Swinburne, published a poem called Laus Veneris ('in praise of Venus').
+- The affair meant that the 1870s were a terrible period for the Joneses and following poor reviews in the press he stopped exhibiting although he continued painting. - Burne-Jones's wife Georgiana developed a close relationship with William Morris who wife Jane had fallen in love with Dante Gabriel Rossetti.
+The Burne-Jones remained married and continued their close relationships for the rest of their lives.
+In 1880 Burne-Jones bought a holiday home in Rottingdean near Brighton which they later extended. - Burne-Jones's friend, the poet Algernon Charles Swinburne, published a poem called Laus Veneris ('in praise of Venus') in 1866.
 The poem is based on the theme of Tannhauser.
 A young knight called Tannhauser falls in love with Venus and lives with her until he becomes filled with remorse.
 He escapes seduction and goes to Rome to ask the Pope's forgiveness.
 The Pope tells the knight that it is impossible for him to forgive, as impossible as his papal staff blossoming.
-Three days after Tannhauser returns to Vienna, the Pope's staff blossoms, but Tannhauser never hears of this miracle and spends his life in damnation.
-The poem concerns Tannhauser's enslavement to love and his addiction to physical love and sensuality reflecting the idea of Venus's dangerous beauty and by implication the danger men face of being seduced and enslaved by beautiful women-the femme fatale. - The theme must have resonated with Burne-Jones and his affair with Maria Zambuco.
-The affair meant that the 1870s were a terrible period for the Joneses and following poor reviews in the press he stopped exhibiting although he continued painting. - Burne-Jones's wife Georgiana developed a close relationship with William Morris who wife Jane had fallen in love with Dante Gabriel Rossetti.
-The Burne-Jones remained married and continued their close relationships for the rest of their lives.
-In 1880 Burne-Jones bought a holiday home in Rottingdean near Brighton which they later extended.
+Three days after

+Tannhauser returns to Vienna, the Pope's staff blossoms, but Tannhauser never hears of this miracle and spends his life in damnation.
+The poem concerns Tannhauser's enslavement to love and his addiction to physical love and sensuality reflecting the idea of Venus's dangerous beauty and by implication the danger men face of being seduced and enslaved by beautiful women-the femme fatale.

 - This scene appears in Swinburne's description: - Knights gather, riding sharp for cold; I know The ways and woods are strangled with the snow; And with short song the maidens spin and sit Until Christ's birthnight, lily-like, arow. - In the poem Venus is sad and lonely and we see on the wall a tapestry which depicts Venus in her chariot and love of olden times.
-Other artists, such as the famous portrait painter John Collier (1850-1934) fail to depict the psychological complexity. - The femme fatale is also known as a man eater or in American films a vamp and is associated with vampires and witches who seduce men through enchantment or hypnosis. - Tannhäuser was a German poet and singer of love songs.
+Other artists, such as the famous portrait painter John Collier (1850-1934) fail to depict the psychological complexity. - The femme fatale is also known as a maneater or in American films a vamp and is associated with vampires and witches who seduce men through enchantment or hypnosis. - Tannhäuser was a German poet and singer of love songs.
 Historically, his biography is obscure beyond the poetry, which dates between 1245 and 1265.
 He later became associated with the legendary account of his journey to Venusberg a fifteenth century story associated with a rising interest in witchcraft.